Non-lexical vocables in music

-Non-lexical vocables, which may be mixed with meaningful text, are a form of nonsense syllable used in a wide variety of music.
-Common English examples are "la la la", "na na na" and "da da da".
+Non-lexical vocables, also known as wordless vocals, are a form of nonsense syllable used in a wide variety of music.
+Common English examples are "la la la", "na na na" and "da da da", or the improvised nonsense sounds used in scat singing.
+Non-lexical vocables are found in a wide range of music from around the world and across many genres of music, and may be mixed with meaningful text in a given song or performance.

 Traditional music

 Non-lexical vocables are used in yodeling, Blackfoot music and other Native American music, Pygmy music, the music of the Maldives.
 In Irish traditional music and Highland Scots music, it is called lilting, and in English traditional music it is called diddling.
 Vocables frequently act as formal markers, indicating the beginning and end of phrases, sections or songs themselves, and also as onomatopoeic references, cueing devices, and other purposes.

-The Blackfoot, like other Plains Indians, use the consonants h, y, w, and vowels.
-They avoid n, c (ts) and other consonants. i and e tend slightly to be higher pitches, a, o, and u lower ones.
+The Blackfoot, like other Plains Indians, use the consonants h, w, y, and vowels.
+They avoid c, n, (ts) and other consonants. e and i tend slightly to be higher pitches, a, o, and u lower ones.

 The AIM Song has its origins in the Plains; as such, it holds similar characteristics to Blackfoot song.
 It is intended as an intertribal song, so the use of non-lexical vocables prevents bias to one particular language.

 Other traditional musical forms employing non-lexical vocables include: